harvard-lil/website-static/app/_projects_active/caselaw-access-project.md

 title: Caselaw Access Project
 background_class: bg-pink
 logo: caselaw-logo.svg
-description: The Caselaw Access Project is an online database of over 6 million U.S. court opinions, the bulk of which were scanned from Harvard’s centuries old collection of court reporters.
+description: The Caselaw Access Project is an online database of over 6 million U.S. court opinions, the bulk of which were scanned from Harvard’s centuries-old collection of court reporters.

 # Optional
 project_website: https://case.law/